swet-dipstn/nvhieu0163/README.md

 - 🌱 My main areas of research and work are Data Mining, Data Analysis/Science/Engineering, Big Data, and Machine Learning.

-- 😻 I’m interested in learning new things, playing sports, and spending time with my family.

 - 💞️ I’m looking to collaborate on

 - 📫 How to reach me (Đoán xem)